JamesonRGrieve/shma-svc-wordpress/README.md

 Set `svc_wordpress_enable_multisite: true` and populate `svc_wordpress_multisite`
 with the network topology (domain, path, and numeric identifiers).
-The rendered manifest configures the required constants while keeping per-site domain routing under the ingress configuration.
+The rendered manifest drops a dedicated `wp-config.d/multisite.php` include that holds the network constants while keeping per-site domain routing under the ingress configuration.

 ## Background jobs and cron